Prosecutors: 3 Men Plotted to Terrorize Vegas Protests

 While some “boogaloo” promoters insist they aren’t genuinely advocating for violence, law-enforcement officials say they have foiled bombing and shooting plots by people who have connections to the movement or at least used its terminology.

-A 36-year-old Arkansas man whose Facebook page included “boogaloo” references was arrested on April 11 by police in Texarkana, Texas, on a charge he threatened to ambush and kill a police officer on a Facebook Live video.

-In March, a Missouri man with ties to neo-Nazis was shot and killed when FBI agents tried to arrest him.
-Timothy Wilson, 36, was planning to bomb a hospital in the Kansas City area on the day that a COVID-19 stay-at-home order was scheduled to take effect, authorities said.
-Wilson told an undercover FBI agent that his goal was “to kick start a revolution” and referred to his plans as “operation boogaloo,” according to an agent’s affidavit.

-Associated Press writers Ken Ritter in Las Vegas and Jake Bleiberg in Dallas contributed to this report.
-Sonner reported form Reno.
+Associated Press writers Ken Ritter in Las Vegas, Jake Bleiberg in Dallas and Michael Kunzelman in Silver Spring, Maryland, contributed to this report.
+Sonner reported from Reno.

-Note: This story has been corrected to accurately spell the name of Monti Levy.